Black Diamond Trekking Poles

 If you don't need antishock and want the best hiking pole for the cheapest price, go for the regular Black Diamond Trail Trekking Pole.

-If you are young with healthy knees and hips, the Black Diamond Spire hiking pole might be for you--hikers reading walking pole reviews in order to prevent knee damage should skip this section entirely as the Black Diamond Spire Trekking Pole does not have antishock.
+If you are young with healthy knees and hips, the Black Diamond Ultra Distance might be for you–hikers reading these reviews in order to prevent knee damage should skip this section entirely as the Black Diamond Ultra Distance does not have antishock.

 These hiking poles are made for ultralight backpackers that want to cover massive distances each day.
-Since the Black Diamond Spire has two hand grips (standard and one below), you rarely need to adjust the length.
-Even though the Black Diamond FlipLock locking mechanism makes adjusting the length easy, it can be a hassle depending on the terrain you hike in.
+Since the Black Diamond Ultra Distance has two hand grips (standard and one below), you rarely need to adjust the length.
+And that’s a good thing since you CAN’T. Yes, that’s right.
+You can’t adjust the height on these poles.

 Black Diamond Contour Hiking Poles